SITES-spectral/phenotag/docs/annotation_system.md

    - Selected flags are displayed with their categories

 3. **Apply from ROI_00 Feature**:
-   - The ROI_00 tab (full image) has an "Apply these flags to all ROIs" option
+   - The ROI_00 tab (full image) has an "Apply ROI_00 Settings to All ROIs" button
-   - When enabled, flags from ROI_00 are applied to all other ROIs
+   - When clicked, all settings from ROI_00 (discard, snow presence, and flags) are applied to all other ROIs
+   - Detailed visual indicators show which ROIs are affected and what settings will be applied
-   - Useful for setting common flags across multiple ROIs quickly
+   - Useful for setting common settings across multiple ROIs quickly and consistently
-   - Changes take effect immediately
+   - Changes take effect immediately and are saved automatically
+   - Each affected ROI shows a clear indicator when using settings from ROI_00
+   - Comprehensive error handling ensures reliable application of settings

 4. **Summary Tab**:
    - Final tab provides a complete overview of all ROIs